the-isf-academy/making-with-code/content/cs10/unit00/labs/lab4_fortune/_index.md

 💻 **Try to break your server.**

-💻 **Now, add in proper error handling so the server never crashes, but isntead provides helpful error messages.**
+💻 **Now, add in proper error handling so the server never crashes, but instead provides helpful error messages.**

 ---